 If you’re travelling by plane, check with your airline in advance if your dog will be allowed to be transported.
 Many airlines have posted restrictions on pet travel along with regular travel, and they’re most likely here to stay until the world has completely recovered.

 Traveling with your pet is almost like traveling with a baby.
-So make sure you have a plan for when they get hungry, need bathroom breaks, or need to stretch their legs.
+Make sure you have a plan for when they get hungry, need bathroom breaks, or need to stretch their legs.
 Older dogs will need more care while traveling than younger ones, but puppies, too, are a handful.